mohrizkyutama/mohrizkyutama/README.md

 My name is Moh.
 Rizky Putra Aji Utama.
 I am currently a student at the Open University majoring in information systems.
 Currently focusing on web and mobile development.
 On several occasions I have participated in several internships including Mobile development such as Android and Flutter.
 If you are interested to know more, you can visit [LinkIdn](https://www.linkedin.com/in/mohrizkyputraajiutama) my account.
 - 🏫 I'm studying on Universitas Terbuka Majoring System Information
 - 🌱 I’m currently learning about mobile technology
-- 📫 How to reach me: mohamadrizkyputraajiutama
+- 📫 How to reach me: mohamadrizkyputraajiutama@gmail.com
-- ⚡ Fun fact: Father of a daughter
+- ⚡ Fun fact: Women become kings are discussed

 ## GitHub Statistic
 <p align="left">